Quintoneee/configure-ad/README.md

 - Setup Domain Controller and Client 1 in Azure
 - Install Active Directory and create a Domain Admin user within the Domain
 - Join Client 1 to your Domain
-- Setup Remote Desktop for non-administrative users on Client-1 and Create a bunch of additional users and attempt to log into client-1 with one of the users
+- Setup Remote Desktop for non-administrative users on Client-1 and Create a bunch of additional users
-- Dealing with Account Lockouts and Enabling and Disabling Accounts
+- Dealing with Account Lockouts

 <h2>Deployment and Configuration Steps</h2>

+<h4> Setup Domain Controller and Client-1 in Azure:</h4>

 <p>
 <img src="https://i.imgur.com/mpCWlDp.jpeg" height="50%" width="50%" alt="Domain Controller"/>